Lyme antibiotic treatment

 We have to be aware of the side effects of antibiotic therapy as well, including allergies and drug interactions.
 Aside from the very important latter two, yeast overgrowth and gastrointestinal disturbances are common.
 I use natural anti yeast medications prophylactically, as well as good therapeutic doses of probiotics.
 Liver support and detoxification support (beyond what is described in the non-antibiotic approach to chronic lyme) is also used.

-Therapies to stimulate the immune system, such as ultraviolet blood irradiation therapy,are vital as well given that the immune system needs to be operating at full capacity to speed recovery and prevent recurrence.
-I have seen patients who have been on long term antibiotics with some benefit, improve rapidly when we stimulate the immune system this way.
+Therapies to stimulate the immune system, such as ultraviolet blood irradiation therapy, can be beneficial in my experience, as well given that the immune system needs to be operating at full capacity to speed recovery and prevent recurrence.

 There is test tube type of evidence that certain antibiotics impair energy generation by mitochondra within cells.
 This is important to keep in mind as the immune system can be affected, and of course most lyme patients are profoundly fatigued.
-Nutrients such as methyl B 12 injections, Myers infusions, ribose powder, andrographis herb, Eleuthero herb, are used in some cases to support this.
+Nutrients such as methyl B 12 injections, Myers infusions, ribose powder, andrographis herb, Eleuthero herb may be recommended.

-Herxheimer reactions, or worsening of symptoms due to die-off of the lyme spirochete, are common and usually managed well with detoxification support such as glutathione infusions or IV vitamin C.
+Herxheimer reactions, or worsening of symptoms due to die-off of the lyme spirochete, are common.
+Glutathione infusions or intravenous vitamin C may be recommended.

 General information on what to expect

 A patient with concerns, or previous diagnosis, of chronic lyme, would call the office to set up an initial visit.
 It is important to tell the receptionist that the visit involves possibly lyme disease, so adequate time is booked.
-Further, if labs are sent to Igenex, usually we collect blood on certain days only and it is most convenient to schedule the visit on one of those days.
+Further, if labs are sent to Igenex, or Armin Labs in Germany, usually we collect blood on certain days only and it is most convenient to schedule the visit on one of those days.

 After an initial consultation and exam, usually we start on naturopathic support as well as order applicable labs.
-The labs definitely include CBC, liver enzymes, kidney function, and usually involve the lyme western blot from Igenex a well (a better lyme disease test).
+The labs definitely include CBC, liver enzymes, kidney function, and usually involve the lyme western blot from Igenex or MDL as well.
 A lyme Elispot can be useful also.
 Coinfections may be tested for, depending on the symptoms and history.

 During antibiotic treatment, I assess tolerance and blood tests (liver, kidney, blood counts) usually every 4-6 weeks.
 Of course antibiotic drug treatment changes depending on how the patient is responding as well.
 Patients can expect to be on immune support treatments during this time as well, which may involve ultraviolet blood irradiation or ozone therapy every 1-2 weeks.